yasindupavithra/siyara-app/README.md

 ## 🙏 Acknowledgments

-- Original Pepperfry website for design inspiration
+- Original FurnitureStore website for design inspiration
 - React and Redux communities for excellent documentation
 - Material-UI for component library